-The College offers all varieties of the Classics course, including Classics IA-C, IIA-B, and Joint Honours with English, Modern Languages, or Asian and Middle Eastern Studies.
+The College offers all varieties of the Classics course (including the single- and dual-language streams introduced in 2025, formerly known as Course I and Course II), as well as Joint Honours with English, Modern Languages, or Asian and Middle Eastern Studies.
 For details of these options, please refer to the relevant Faculty websites using the links on the right-hand side of this page.

-Classics at Queen’s is taught by Dr Charles Crowther (Fellow in Ancient History) and Dr Christopher Metcalf (Fellow in Classical Languages and Literature), and Dr Almut Fries (Lecturer in Greek and Latin) and Dr Stefan Sienkiewicz (Lecturer in Ancient Philosophy).
-The Fellowship at Queen’s also comprises colleagues in English, Modern Languages and Asian and Middle Eastern Studies, which makes the College equally convenient for those studying single-honours Classics and those who wish to combine Classics with Joint Honours.
+Classics at Queen’s is taught by Dr Charles Crowther (Fellow in Ancient History) and Dr Christopher Metcalf (Fellow in Classical Languages and Literature), and Dr Almut Fries (Lecturer in Greek and Latin), Maxwell Hardy (Lecturer in Latin Literature) and Dr Stefan Sienkiewicz (Lecturer in Ancient Philosophy).

 The College’s recent graduates in Classics and Joint Schools have taken up a wide range of professions, from the arts (film, drama, music) to the law.
 Several now teach Classics in schools, or have gone on to graduate study, in subjects such as Ancient History, Ancient Near Eastern Languages, Arabic, Chinese Philosophy, Classical Literature, English, the History of Religions, and Linguistics, at universities including Cambridge, Chicago, Edinburgh, Harvard, Leiden, London, Oxford, Shanghai (Fudan University), St Andrews, and York.
 Nothing could better illustrate the breadth of the Classics course!
 As tutors we always encourage our students to shape their degree in accordance with their individual interests, and we see it as our pleasant duty to do whatever we can to help them thrive.